 - Good behaviour is promoted with clear rules in place for how everyone should be treated, positive reinforcement is used at every opportunity and any negative attitudes are challenged and managed accordingly.
-The school has a Behaviour and Anti-bullying policy in place. - Any incidents that take place are reported via the 'Serious Incident Form' and appropriate action would then be taken promptly to address any concerns. - Staff use any opportunities around behavioural issues, as appropriate, as a way of addressing prejudices and discrimination and promoting the desired culture of inclusivity. - The school's approach takes full account of the Equality Act.
+The school has a Behaviour and Anti-bullying policy in place. - Any incidents that take place are reported via Arbor (Sheen Mounts' Management Information System tool) and CPOMS (Sheen Mount's safeguarding monitoring software) and appropriate action would then be taken promptly to address any concerns. - Staff use any opportunities around behavioural issues, as appropriate, as a way of addressing prejudices and discrimination and promoting the desired culture of inclusivity. - The school's approach takes full account of the Equality Act.
 Reasonable, appropriate and flexible adjustments are made for pupils with additional needs and/or disabilities.
 The school challenges all forms of prejudice and prejudice-based bullying including homophobia, which stand in the way of fulfilling our commitment to inclusion and equality relating to the protected characteristics.